Support Sips: Reducing the cost of living pressures in Australia

 Our design solution consists of 2 components to cater to diverse user needs:

-Matches a user to relevant services from various organisations.
+Matches users to relevant services from various organisations.
 These will be placed in high-density areas such as train stations where users may have less time.

 Users can register to see what services they are eligible for and apply for multiple services on a one-time basis.
 These would be placed in university campuses, increasing students' awarenesses.